tombresee/Pyscript_Examination/index.md

 If you make the [list](https://github.com/pyodide/pyodide/tree/main/packages), you are supported.

 All those hours you spent learning numpy, pandas, matplotlib, seaborn, altair, bokeh, scipy, **networkx**, etc are about to pay off...Even the mighty **scikit-learn is supported**.

+The link is technically the folder that contains the list of packages built in **pyodide**.